Viral Safety by Design for Cell and Gene Therapy Products

 Robust and efficient Quality Control testing is critical for the development of biologics in order to reduce time to market and improve patient outcomes.

 To meet those objectives, PathoQuest offers advanced Next Generation Sequencing (NGS) solutions that supplement or replace traditional methods and support the strategic decision-making process.
-This innovative approach allows for robust and unambiguous level of testing and for faster turnaround time and is available with GLP grade.
+This innovative approach allows for a robust and unambiguous level of testing and for faster turnaround time and is available with GLP grade.